trapexit/mergerfs/README.md

     * Remove the target from all branches with no source file
     * Remove the source from all branches which failed to rename

-The the removals are subject to normal entitlement checks.
+The removals are subject to normal entitlement checks.

 The above behavior will help minimize the likelihood of EXDEV being returned but it will still be possible.